 In addition to his groundbreaking research, Ribet has served the mathematical community in various capacities, including his tenure as President of the American Mathematical Society from two thousand seventeen to two thousand nineteen.
 His leadership during this period was marked by a commitment to fostering mathematical research and education.

-Currently, Ribet holds the position of professor of mathematics at the University of California, Berkeley, where he continues to inspire and educate the next generation of mathematicians.
-His legacy in the mathematical community is characterized by both his scholarly achievements and his dedication to teaching.
+Currently, Ribet holds a professorship in mathematics at the University of California, Berkeley, where he continues to inspire and educate the next generation of mathematicians.
+His legacy is not only defined by his theorems but also by his dedication to teaching and mentoring students in the field.